Drovosek01/ReplaceHexPatcher/README.md

 - Byte substitution in multiple files
 - Deleting files and folders
 - Adding lines to the `hosts` file
-- Deleting specific text and addresses from the 'hosts` file
+- Deleting specific text and addresses from the `hosts` file
 - File blocking in Windows Firewall
 - Removing all rules for specific files from Windows Firewall
 - Working with a template file with prepared patterns